APR vs. Interest Rate on Personal Loans

 Key Takeaways

-Let's dive deeper into what sets these two terms apart.
-The interest rate is the percentage a lender charges you for borrowing money, expressed as an annual figure.
-It’s calculated on the loan principal – the original amount you borrow.
-For example, if you borrow $10,000 at a 12% interest rate, that means you'll pay $1,200 in interest each year (before considering any other fees).
-However, this doesn’t account for additional costs like origination fees, which can range from 1% to 8% of the loan amount.
-These fees are added to the total cost of the loan and are where APR comes into play.
+Let's look closer at what makes these two terms different.
+The interest rate is the percentage a lender charges you for borrowing money, shown as a yearly amount.
+It’s figured on the loan principal – the original sum you borrow.
+For example, if you borrow $10,000 at a 12% interest rate, that means you'll pay $1,200 in interest each year (before other fees).
+But this doesn’t include extra costs like origination fees, which can be from 1% to 8% of the loan amount.
+These fees increase the total cost of the loan and is where APR becomes important.

-The APR, on the other hand, is a more comprehensive measure that includes both the interest rate and these additional fees.
-It represents the true annual cost of your loan as a percentage.
-To illustrate, let's consider two scenarios: Loan A has a 10% interest rate with a $200 origination fee on a $5,000 loan, while Loan B has an 11% interest rate but no fees.
-While Loan A’s interest rate is lower, its APR might actually be higher than Loan B's when the origination fee is factored in.
+The APR, instead, gives a more complete picture that includes both the interest rate and these additional fees.
+It shows the actual yearly cost of your loan as a percentage.
+To explain, let’s look at two examples: Loan A has a 10% interest rate with a $200 origination fee on a $5,000 loan, while Loan B has an 11% interest rate but no fees.
+While Loan A’s interest rate is lower, its APR might actually be higher than Loan B's once the origination fee is included.

-A common mistake borrowers make is focusing solely on the interest rate and ignoring the APR.
-This can lead to a significantly more expensive loan than anticipated.
+A typical mistake borrowers make is looking only at the interest rate and not the APR.
+This can mean a much more expensive loan than expected.
 For example, a $10,000 loan at 12% APR over 36 months results in monthly payments of approximately $332.
 However, a similar loan with a 10% interest rate and 5% origination fee could have an APR closer to 13%, resulting in slightly higher monthly payments around $340.
-Always compare the APR when evaluating loan offers.
+Always compare the APR when looking at loan offers.

-Another frequent error is failing to read the fine print regarding prepayment penalties.
-Some lenders charge a fee if you pay off your loan early, which can negate any savings from a lower interest rate or APR.
-Before accepting any loan offer, carefully review all terms and conditions to understand the complete cost of borrowing.
+Another common issue is not reading the details about prepayment penalties.
+Some lenders charge a fee if you pay your loan off early, which can cancel out any savings from a lower interest rate or APR.
+Before agreeing to any loan offer, carefully read all terms and conditions to understand the full cost of borrowing.

 Person comparing personal loans on a laptop.